omarvlcst/numericalrecipes/example_with_ifx/README.md

 <h2>How to compile and run the source code</h2>

-1.- Open a Terminal in the location of the directory with these files, until it shows the cursor blinking next to the path of the directoy, appearing in the window like this:
+1.- Open a Terminal inside the directory containing this directory, until it shows the cursor blinking next to the path of the directory, appearing in the terminal window like this:

 ```
 ~/example_with_ifx$